Goto Main Content

 Business information of marriage agencies referred to in Paragraph 2 of Article 59 of the Act includes the following documents:

-2. Stubs of receipts for various fees.
+2. Stubs of receipts for various fees;

-3. Account books.
+3. Account books;

-4. Status list of transnational marriage match.
+4. Status list of transnational marriage matches;

-5. Written contract.
+5. Written contracts;

 6. Other forms of documentation required to be preserved according to the announcement of the National Immigration Agency published in the Government Gazette.

-Chapter 6 Supplementary Articles
+Chapter 6 Supplementary Provisions

 Article 34